ietf-wg-idr/idr-chairs/status.md

 - Re-chartering is in progress.
   - Comment period was supposed to end two weeks after IETF 123.
   - There are un-responded to comments in the re-chartering thread.
+  - Ketan is currently editing the new charter.
 -----
 ## At RFC Editor
 * [draft-ietf-idr-bgpls-sr-vtn-mt](https://datatracker.ietf.org/doc/draft-ietf-idr-bgpls-sr-vtn-mt/)